More at rubyonrails.org:

 end

-Rails offers facilities for inspecting and testing your routes.
+Rails offers a few different ways of inspecting and testing your routes.

-To get a complete list of the available routes in your application, visit http://localhost:3000/rails/info/routes in your browser while your server is running in the development environment.
-You can also execute the bin/rails routes command in your terminal to produce the same output.
+To get a complete list of routes available in an application, visit http://localhost:3000/rails/info/routes in the development environment.
+You can also execute the bin/rails routes command in your terminal to get the same output.

 Both methods will list all of your routes, in the same order that they appear in config/routes.rb.
 For each route, you'll see: